angelolloqui/AGi18n/README.md

 or, if you want to do it manually, copy and paste the ```genxibstrings``` and ```agi18n``` files in any folder contained in your PATH (with +x permission)

-Then, for any project where you want to use AGi18n, you need to **include the source files** contained in the /lib folder.
+Then, for any project where you want to use AGi18n, you need to **include the source files** contained in the ```/lib``` folder.
 For that you can use CocoaPods or just drag & drop the files into your project.
 [TODO]

 Internals
 ---------
-[TODO]
+The library swizzles the ```[NSObject awakeFromNib]``` method to hook a call to a new empty method called ```[NSObject localizeFromNib]```, so virtually every object can be localized in the XIB files.
+AGi18n also includes a built-in set of categories for standard UI components such as UILabel, UIButton, UITextField... to correctly set their localizable properties (text, title, placeholders,...).

+If you want to localize a custom component, just overwrite the method ```localizeFromNib``` and place your localization logic there.
+This step is not needed if your custom component is just a composition of other standard UI components.

 Caveats